Posted in: Business newsLast update: 20/07/20

 5.- Don’t believe all allegations made by participants

 Some users will make false allegations in an attempt at sabotaging a contest or casting doubt over the validity of other participants’ entries.
-You should have a generic response prepared thanking the participant for his or her report and explaining that the validity of participations will be ascertained at the end of the contest using the Easypromos Fraud Index.
+You should have a generic response prepared to thank the participant for his or her report and explaining that the validity of participations will be ascertained at the end of the contest using the Easypromos Fraud Index.

 Publication date: 2016-06-08